 Updated October 24, 2019: A wildfire in Sonoma County has prompted mandatory evacuation orders in Geyserville -- along with concerns about air quality as smoke from the Kincade Fire makes its way south into the Bay Area.

-Residents in the path of wildfire smoke can take certain precautionary measures to protect their lungs from smoke pollution.
-The elderly, children and individuals with heart or respiratory conditions in particular are advised to filter air, limit outside activities or otherwise temporarily leave the impacted area.
+Original Post: People in the path of wildfire smoke can take certain precautionary measures to protect their lungs from smoke pollution.
+Elders, children and individuals with heart or respiratory conditions in particular are advised to filter air, limit outside activities or otherwise temporarily leave the impacted area.

-Children are especially sensitive to smoke pollution because their airways are still developing and they breathe more air per pound of body weight than adults, according to the Centers for Disease Control and Prevention.
+Children are especially sensitive to smoke pollution because their airways are still developing and they breathe more air per pound of body weight than adults, reports the federal Centers for Disease Control and Prevention.

 Here are the steps you can take to protect yourself and your loved ones from the dangers of wildfire smoke: